tarantool/tarantool/doc/sphinx/reference/net_box.rst

     can be replaced by :samp:`conn = {net_box}.self`.
 However, there is an important difference between the embedded connection and a remote one.
 With the embedded connection, requests which do not modify data do not yield.
-    When using a remote connection, any request can yield, and local database state may have changed by the time it returns.
+    When using a remote connection, due to :ref:`the implicit rules <the-implicit-yield-rules>` any request can yield, and database
+    state may have changed by the time it regains control.

     :param string host:
     :param number port: